BLOG

 Creating a Shortcode on Insert HTML Snippet

-To explain what it does, I will refer you to a sample snippet from my own blog.
+To explain what it does, I will refer you to a sample snippet from my blog.
 As an illustration, I saved CSS code for an image overlay that displays text over an image on hover mode.
-It works like a charm if you use the correct syntax (e.g. <style>, <script>, or <body>).
+It works like a charm if you use the correct syntax (e.g., <style>, <script>, or <body>).

 Here is an example of a snippet stored in the HTML code editor:

-The moment you press “Update”, the plugin automatically stores your snippet as a shortcode with the same label.
+When you press “Update”, the plugin automatically stores your snippet as a shortcode with the same label.

 Understandably, the premium plan offers more services, from targeting devices to exporting/importing snippets, but I don’t think they are essential for this tutorial.